10up/wpacceptance/docs/project-setup.md

 You will be presented with some command prompts.
 Choose a project slug and select the defaults for the other options.
 When the command is finished, there will be a `wpassure.json` file in `wp-content` as well as a `tests` directory and an example test, `tests/ExampleTest.php`.

 WP Assure reads `wpassure.json` every time tests are run.
-The file must contain both `name` and `tests` properties in JSON format. `name` is the name of your test suite, and it must be unique. `snapshot_id` is optional and is explained in [Workflow and Snapshots](). `tests` points to your test files.
+The file must contain both `name` and `tests` properties in JSON format. `name` is the name of your test suite, and it must be unique. `snapshot_id` is optional and is explained in [Workflow and Snapshots](https://wpassure.readthedocs.io/en/latest/workflow-snapshots/). `tests` points to your test files.
 WP Assure tests are written in PHP and PHPUnit based.

 *There are a few important rules for wpassure.json:*

 * `wpassure.json` and the actual tests __must__ exist within the codebase you are testing.
 * `wpassure.json` __must__ be located in the root of your version controlled codebase.
-Typically this means `wpassure.json` is in the root of a theme, plugin, `wp-content` directory.
+Typically this means `wpassure.json` is in the root of a theme, plugin, or `wp-content` directory.

 Now let's run our tests to make sure everything works:
 ```